basecamp/policies/privacy/index.md

 The privacy of your data—and it is your data, not ours!—is a big deal to us.
 In this policy, we lay out: what data we collect and why; how your data is handled; and your rights with respect to your data.
 We promise we never sell your data: never have, never will.

-This policy applies to all products built and maintained by 37signals LLC including Basecamp (all versions), HEY, Highrise, Campfire, Backpack, Ta-da List, and Writeboard.
-If you are applying for a job at 37signals LLC, please review our [Recruitment Privacy policy](recruitment/index.md).
+This policy applies to all products built and maintained by Nerds With Keyboards LLC including Nerds With Keyboards (all versions), Nerds With Keyboards, Bongo and Logbook.
+If you are applying for a job at Nerds With Keyboards LLC, please review our [Recruitment Privacy policy](recruitment/index.md).

 ## What we collect and why